Equations of tropical varieties: Hypersurfaces, bend loci, and tropical bases

-Let $\nu: k \to \T$ be a valued field and $f\in k[x_1, \ldots, x_n]$.
-Associated with the coefficient-wise valuation of $f$ is a bend locus scheme $\Bend(\nu(f)) \subset \mathbb{A}^n_S$ whose $\T$-points constitute what have traditionally been referred to as a tropical hypersurface (in the set-theoretic sense).
-On the other hand, associated with $f$ is a classical hypersurface $V_f$ that can be tropicalized to produce a scheme $\Trop(V_f) \subset \mathbb{A}^n_S$ that could justifiably be referred to as a tropical hypersurface.
-While these two objects have the same $\T$-points, they are often distinct as schemes.
-In this section we compare $\Bend(\nu(f))$ with $\Trop(V_f)$.
-We argue that $\Trop(V_f)$ deserves to be called a tropical hypersurface while $\Bend(\nu(f))$ does not.
+Let $\nu: R \to S$ be a valued ring and $f\in R[x_1, \ldots, x_n]$.
+This data gives rise to two subschemes of $\mathbb{A}^n_S$ that are distinct in general.
+The first is the bend locus $\Bend(\nu(f))$ of the coefficient-wise valuation of $f$ --- it is cut out by the bend relations of the single polynomial $\nu(f)$.
+The second is the tropicalization $\Trop(V(f))$ of the classical hypersurface determined by $f$ --- it is cut out by the bend relations of the coefficient-wise valuations of all elements in the principal ideal $(f)$.

+In this section we compare $\Bend(\nu(f))$ and $\Trop(V(f))$ as schemes.
+The $S$-points of each coincide (at least when $S=\T$ --- see \cite[Example 2.5.5]{MS}), so the set-theoretic bend locus of $\nu(f)$ is equal to the set-theoretic tropicalization of $V(f)$; in the literature this set is usually referred to as the tropical hypersurface of $\nu(f)$.
+However, as schemes they are generally different, though they do sometimes agree, such as when $f$ is a monomial or binomial (see Proposition \ref{prop:trop-basis}).

-The discrepancy between these two objects can be understood in terms of Theorem \ref{thm:HF2}: the tropicalization of a projective hypersurface must have enough relations in its homogeneous coordinate algebra to yield the Hilbert polynomial of a codimension one subscheme, but the bend relations of a single tropical polynomial do not typically suffice for this numerical constraint.
+If $R$ is a field then the discrepancy between these two schemes can be understood in terms of Theorem \ref{thm:HF2}: the tropicalization of a projective hypersurface must have enough relations in its homogeneous coordinate algebra to yield the Hilbert polynomial of a codimension one subscheme, but the bend relations of a single tropical polynomial do not typically suffice for this numerical constraint.

-This discussion leads naturally to the notion of a scheme-theoretic tropical basis, a term we introduce as a replacement for the usual set-theoretic notion considered in the tropical literature.
+This discussion leads naturally to the notion of a scheme-theoretic tropical basis, a term we introduce as a replacement for the usual set-theoretic notion considered in the tropical literature (e.g., \cite[\S2.5]{MS}).